Click to Rate and Give Feedback

 You must include your HTML form element within <html> and <body> tags.
 Some browsers will return an error if you exclude these tags.

 If you want your pages to conform to XHTML standards, you must include additional elements, such as a DOCTYPE element.
-For details, see ASP.NET and XHTML.
+For details, see XHTML Standards in Visual Studio and ASP.NET.

 The following example shows a basic ASP.NET page.